liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-google.md

 **Question: Does Migration Manager support migrating two Google Drives with the same name?** </br>
 Answer:  No, it doesn't.
 Only the first discovered Drive will be migrated.

+**Question: Can I migrate Drives with "/" in their names?** </br>
+Answer:  No, Google Drive with "/" in its name is not supported.
+The **Source location** field in either the scan list or migration list should not include "/", even if you have configured invalid charracter replacement in the Project settings.